0%

 }

-• Modify Backend server.js to Serve Static Files: To enable your Node.js backend to serve the frontend's dist folder in a production setting, ensure the gen-ai-job-app/backend/server.js file includes the static file serving logic (already integrated in the code provided in "Crafting the Server Logic").
+• Modify Backend server.js to Serve Static Files: To allow your Node.js backend to serve the frontend's dist folder in production, ensure your gen-ai-job-app/backend/server.js file includes the static file serving logic (which I've already integrated into the server.js code I provided).

-NODE_ENV Environment Variable: It is critical to ensure that the NODE_ENV environment variable is set to production in your deployment environment for the static file serving logic within server.js to activate.
+NODE_ENV Environment Variable: This is critical.
+You must ensure that the NODE_ENV environment variable is set to production in your deployment environment for the static file serving logic inside server.js to actually activate.
+If it's not, you'll be scratching your head wondering why your frontend isn't loading.

 Verification: